Logiqx/covid-stats/docs/nims-population/README.md

 #### Migration

 Failure to remove emigrants from the Personal Demographics Service (PDS) is another way that "ghost" records can accumulate over time.
 Immediately after it's creation the PDS did not have duplicates and ghosts removed because CHRIS was still the master database.
-Nowadays the PDS is the master database and needs to be maintained by the NBO.
+Nowadays the PDS is the master database and it is maintained by the NBO.
+The challenges faced by the NBO, relating to the data quality should not be underestimated.

 Practice relating to permanent emigration has changed over time.
 Historically, permanent embarkation (emigration) was recorded as a result of patients handing in their ‘medical card’ at the point of emigration.
 The move away from using ‘medical cards’ has meant this practice no longer occurs and may as a result lead to some under-reporting of emigration.

-In Northern Ireland only an estimated three out of five patients leaving Northern Ireland to go abroad notify their family GP.
+In Northern Ireland, only an estimated three out of five patients leaving country to live abroad notify their family GP.

 Note about medical cards from [NHS England](https://www.england.nhs.uk/contact-us/how-can-we-help/#how-do-i-get-a-medical-card):